 There are two main areas on the data pages.
-The content area on the right and the widget area on the left.
+The content area on the left and the widget area on the right.

-This area contains all the available data in KHNUM.
+This area contains all the available data in the DSD.
 From quote to keyword, from parameter to primary shape.
-In the example above the data is about the keyword “distance”.
+The example above shows the home page with the two buttons Create and Analyse.

-This area adds usability with extra buttons.
-Some widgets are always present: the search field, the semantic color space, both on top of the area, as well as the comment option at the bottom of the area.
+This area adds usability.
+Some widgets are always present: the search field, the semantic levels, the dashboard (with buttons towards all the SENSES & EXPRESSION items), as well as the feedback button at the bottom of the area.
 The other buttons in this area can change according to the kind of data displayed in the content area.
-In the example the buttons of “blue synaesthesia” below the semantic color space are specific for the keyword “distance”.

 Main semantic levels

-The semantic data in KHNUM is divided into three levels of meaning.
+The semantic data in the DSD is divided into three levels of meaning.

 Dimensional keywords are the most abstract terms in language and are close to logic signs such as indirect/direct, dark/light or open/closed.
-These words are the elementary markers of meaning and make synaesthetic translations possible.
-They appear always in opposite pairs of antonyms placed in the 3-dimensional matrix.
+These words are the elementary markers of meaning and make synaesthetic translations between sign systems possible.
+They appear always in opposite pairs on one of the three dimension axis in the semantic space.

-8-level keywords are more complex in meaning and less abstract, as they are constructions of dimensional keywords.
-But still they are mostly basic words such as “to know”, “to sit”, “food” and primary color names such as “blue”, “green” etc. Most of these words also have an antonym, but not all of them.
-Compare for example the dimensional keyword ‘hard’ against the level-8 keyword ‘mountain’ coded with color code BROWN.
+Primary level keywords are more complex in meaning and less abstract, as they are constructions of dimensional keywords.
+Still they are mostly basic words such as “to hold”, “to sit”, “mountain” and primary colour names such as “blue”, “green” etc. Compare, for example, the dimensional keyword ‘hard’ (height dimension) against the primary keyword ‘mountain’ (colour code BROWN).
 As such, ‘hard’ is a quality of ‘mountain’.
+Most of these words also have an antonym, but not all of them.

-64-level keywords are formed by combining 8-level keywords, thus making them more complex in meaning.
-On the 64 level you can find assembled words such as “doorway” (“door” and “way”), “crossroads” (“cross” and “road”) or the color “blue-green”, where the 8-level source is still clear.
-But also words such as “cooking”, “family”, “detective” etc. are 64-level.
-Here specific color names can be searched such as “lilac”, “aquamarine”, “khaki”, “fuchsia” etc. 64-level keywords are expected to be available from June 2019.
+Combined level keywords are formed by combining primary keywords, thus making them more complex in meaning.
+On LEVEL 3 you can find combined words such as “sunray” (“sun” and “ray”), the colour “blue-green”, where the primary source is still clear.
+But also words such as “cooking”, “family”, “detective”, or terms like “on the road”, etc. are LEVEL 3.
+Here specific colour names can be searched such as “lilac”, “aquamarine”, “khaki”, “fuchsia” etc.

 Content area type of pages